 - Malassezia dermatitis

-Signs of Dermatitis in Dogs
+Symptoms of Dermatitis in Dogs

-Causes of Dermatitis in Dogs
+Causes of Dermatitis

 Diagnosing Dermatitis in Dogs

-Yeast infections that cause dermatitis will require antifungal treatments alongside other medications to ease your dog's itching and inflammation.
+Yeast infections that cause dermatitis will require anti-fungal treatments alongside other medications to ease your dog's itching and inflammation.
 Sometimes medicated baths, sprays, or mousses are also utilized.